arnolddinkla/AC_Mods/README.md

 21_03_21 - add Arc_lighter window theme and Arc icon theme (colours modded to #93a1a1)
-				- a few other minor colour tweaks (#93a1a1)
+				- a few other minor colour tweaks (#93a1a1) 01_06_21 - update for new iso/github sturucture -add gtk3 setings.ini